remblock/REMChain-Mainnet-Setup/README.md

 ![image](https://i.imgur.com/omiCyUr.png)

-> Wait for the two dates shown on each block to be in sync with one another before proceeding onto the next step.
-It usually takes a few hours for your node to be in sync with the REMME blockchain.
-Once it has synchronised you can then exit back to the command line by pressing control + c.
+> The dates shown on each block must be in sync with one another before proceeding onto the next step.
+It usually takes a few hours for the node to be in sync with REMChain.
+Once synchronised you can exit back to the command line by pressing control + c.

 #